Firaasss/bytewax-read-kafka/README.md

 Lots of imports.. don't need them all (in process of testing) Initialize the dataflow object, read directly from the kafka topic that was created when sending messages in kafka_tweets_producer.py.
 Output to terminal using the BW output connector StdOutSink()

+run ``python3 -m bytewax.run twitter_bytewax``

+To watch bytewax digest the data in action, run the producer in a split screen.